rocstory/PawBytes_PawBot/README.md

 ## Reflection
 Developing the Paw Bytes Twitter Bot with Python was a fun experience!
 Taking on this project has helped me gain a better understanding of Python.

+## Challenges
+- There were no challenges faced when developing Paw Bot.

 ## Collaborators
 There are currently no collaborators on this project as of 8/5/2020